evaletolab/bicyclelab-charger/README.md

 ##Battery protection, cell balancing
+This project is targeted for each individual cell.
+The purpose of this project is to make a simple cascading module to manage over/under voltage/temperatur for each cell.
 The first prototype is still not available for testing.
-The purpose of this project is to make a simple cascading module to manage over/under voltage/temperatur for each cell.

 1. passive balancing for the cell overvoltage
 2. TODO - implement an isolated one wire communication to broadcast,